Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Predictor: Data Source, Quality, and Processing

-For a qualitative perspective of the difference between near limb images and not, Figure \ref{fig:on_limb} is an example of an image of AR11079 of a near limb image.
-There are clear quality issues with this image, as not only is it blurry and askew, but the specific details and contrast are not very distinct.
-As such, there is limited information that can possibly be learned by such images.

-On the other hand, we have Figure \ref{fig:off_limb} which is of AR11121 when it is near perfectly centered.
-The quality difference is quite immense, especially as the specific details are quite easy to even visually decipher.

-As such, when dealing with these solar flare images, for quality control is best to only deal with the images that are not on the limb.
-After such a procedure, we can then curate a list of images for the sake of any modeling or other data tasks.

-Another concern with the solar flare imaging data is the sporadic missingness we observe in some videos.
-For many analyses, we would like a continuous 24-hour sequence of an active region’s evolution prior to flare onset.
-In practice, such complete coverage is uncommon, because the active region must be identified early enough and remain in view for the entire 24 hours.
-In addition, rare AIA data gaps can occur which mean that even for regions currently being observed, some time intervals are not recorded, creating ``gaps'' in otherwise continuous video data.
+Another concern with the solar flare imaging data is the sporadic missingness in some ARs.
+Ideally, a continuous 24-hour sequence of an active region’s evolution prior to flare onset would be used as the predictors for machine learning models.
+In practice, such complete coverage is uncommon because the active region must be identified early enough and remain in view for the entire 24 hours.
+In addition, AIA data gaps can occur, meaning that even for regions currently being observed, some time intervals are not recorded, creating gaps in otherwise continuous video data.
+Due to the cyclic nature of the Sun's rotation as well.
+We will have gaps in observations of active region patches on the Sun because, when they rotate out of our view, we will no longer see them until they rotate back.
+This means that if there were any solar activity, such as the formation of a new active region or the end of one, the specific time and moment may not be captured.

-For a visualization to depict the potential negative effects of this data gap, for the task of X hour again prediction of extreme space weather events like solar flares or SEPs, it may be of interest to use historical imaging data of active regions of 24 hours (or 6 hours or anything of interest) before an eruption as training data for a model.
-However, if we use a flare list listing all flares from 2010-2024 and their associated active region and look at their available images starting from 1 hour away from peak time to 24 hours away, we can see that there is generally less data available the further away we are trying to forecast.
+For the prediction of solar flares, it is desirable to use historical imaging data of active regions 24 hours before an eruption as training data.
+However, if we use a flare list listing all flares from 2010-2024 and their associated active regions, and examine images available from 24 hours before peak time to peak time, we find that there is generally less data available the further we attempt to forecast.
 This visualization is in Figure \ref{fig:flare_img_prop_hr}.